 In Excel, when we need to calculate the average days of different dates depending on our data set, you may find it somewhat difficult.
-This article will show you to calculate average days in Excel with two convenient methods.
+This article will show you how to calculate average days in Excel with two convenient methods.

-In this article, we will demonstrate to you how to calculate average days in Excel by utilizing the AVERAGE function and using the combination of the SUMPRODUCT function and the COUNT function.
+In this article, we will demonstrate to you how to calculate average days in Excel by utilizing the AVERAGE function and the combination of the SUMPRODUCT function and the COUNT function.
 Let’s suppose we have a sample data set.

 1. Utilizing Average Function to Calculate Average Days in Excel